rohinijoshi06/jupyterhub-on-k8s/binderhub/README.md

 13. Navigate to http://130.246.214.144/binderhub/ in a browser to view the BinderHub front end.

 14. Verify functionality by adding an example GitHub repository URL (e.g. https://github.com/binder-examples/requirements) into the corresponding field.
 BinderHub should be able to build an image from this, push to the registry, and then launch and redirect to a Jupyter Notebook environment.

+15. (Optional) Configure authentication.
+BinderHub defers to JupyterHub for authenticating users with an external service, and an example `config-auth.yaml` file, using a client registered with ESCAPE IAM, is provided in this repository.